It is common to hear debates about the Second Coming of Christ, but not many people identify His other comings.

 ‘Therefore be ready: because the Son of man is coming to that hour of which you are not thinking’ Mat 24:44 and Lk 12:40.

-However, there are other comings of Christ.
+However, there are other comings of Christ, which are spiritual, by His Holy Spirit.
 Not least is His coming Rev 19:15 to judge the nations.
 This pre-millennial judgment Rev 19 is prior to the lengthy Millennium mentioned in every verse of Rev 20:2-7, when Satan’s influence on Earth will be bound by the faithful preaching of the Gospel in every nation of the world.

 This pre-millennial judgment is part of Christ’s Millennial Advent, described in the Old Testament prophecies and explained by Christ in His New Testament discourses.